FDio/csit/docs/report/introduction/methodology_vpp_forwarding_modes.rst

 IPv4 routing tests are executed in baseline and scale configurations:

-- *ip4base*: low number of IPv4 flows (253 or 254 per direction) is routed by
+- *ip4base*: Two /32 IPv4 FIB entries are configured in VPP to enable
+  packet routing between two interfaces in two directions.
+VPP routing is tested with 253 IPv4 unique flows per direction, varying IPv4 source address per flow in order to invoke RSS based packet distribution across VPP workers.
+IPv4 source address is incremented for every packet.

+- *ip4scale*: A high number of /32 IPv4 FIB entries are configured in
   VPP.
-They drive the content of IPv4 FIB size (506 or 508 total /32 prefixes).
-  Destination IPv4 addresses are incremented on a packet by packet basis.

-- *ip4scale*: high number of IPv4 flows is routed by VPP.
-Tested IPv4
-  FIB sizes of /32 prefixes include: i) 20k (10k unique flows per direction), ii) 200k (2x 100k flows) and iii) 2M (2x 1M).
-Destination
+Tested IPv4 FIB sizes include: i) 20k with 10k unique flows per direction, ii) 200k with 2 * 100k flows and iii) 2M with 2 * 1M
-  IPv4 addresses are incremented on a packet by packet basis, ensuring new FIB entries are looked up at every packet, making it the worst case scenario.
+  flows.
+Unique flows are created by using distinct IPv4 destination addresses that are changed for every packet, using incremental or random ordering.
+For details, see :ref:`packet_flow_ordering`.

 IPv6 Routing
 ~~~~~~~~~~~~

-IPv6 routing tests are executed in baseline and scale configurations:
+Similarly to IPv4, IPv6 routing tests are executed in baseline and scale

-- *ip6base*: low number of IPv6 flows (253 or 254 per direction) is routed by
+configurations:

+- *ip6base*: Two /128 IPv4 FIB entries are configured in VPP to enable
+  packet routing between two interfaces in two directions.
+VPP routing
+  is tested with 253 IPv6 unique flows per direction, varying IPv6
+  source address per flow in order to invoke RSS based packet
+  distribution across VPP workers.
+IPv6 source address is incremented
+  for every packet.

+- *ip4scale*: A high number of /128 IPv6 FIB entries are configured in
   VPP.
-They drive the content of IPv6 FIB size (506 or 508 total /128 prefixes).
-  Destination IPv6 addresses are incremented on a packet by packet
-  basis.

-- *ip6scale*: high number of IPv6 flows is routed by VPP.
-Tested IPv6
-  FIB sizes of /128 prefixes include: i) 20k (10k unique flows per
+Tested IPv6 FIB sizes include: i) 20k with 10k unique flows per
-  direction), ii) 200k (2x 100k flows) and iii) 2M (2x 1M).
-Destination
+  direction, ii) 200k with 2 * 100k flows and iii) 2M with 2 * 1M
-  IPv6 addresses are incremented on a packet by packet basis, ensuring
-  new FIB entries are looked up at every packet, making it the worst
-  case scenario.
+  flows.
+Unique flows are created by using distinct IPv6 destination
+  addresses that are changed for every packet, using incremental or
+  random ordering.
+For details, see :ref:`packet_flow_ordering`.

 SRv6 Routing
 ~~~~~~~~~~~~